de-attach process from shell

 - Run your process with

-ensures the process continues to run even if the terminal session is disconnected.
-The&
+nohup <command> &. nohupensures the process continues to run even if the terminal session is disconnected.
+The&symbol sends the process to the background.

 Remember, choosing the right method depends on your specific needs and preferences.